-This unit aims to provide you with an introduction to chemical principles sufficient to be used as a pre-requisite for first year chemistry units at the University of Tasmania.
-It is not designed to be a replacement for year 12 chemistry as it only covers the major topics of direct relevance as a background to the first year chemistry units.
+This unit aims to provide you with an introduction to chemical principles sufficient to be used as a pre-requisite for first Year chemistry units at the University of Tasmania.
+It is not designed to be a replacement for Year 12 Chemistry as it only covers topics of direct relevance as a background to the first year units.
 Topics include the nature of matter, the fundamentals of chemical structure and bonding and chemical reactions, the states of matter, an introduction to chemical analysis, acid base chemistry and organic chemistry.

 |Unit name||Chemistry Foundation Unit|

 |Available as student elective?||No|

 |Location||Study period||Attendance options||Available to|

 |Launceston||Semester 1||On-Campus||Off-Campus||International International||Domestic Domestic|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.